Credit Repair Cow LLC logo

 • Consumers with time constraints who want faster credit report remediation without navigating the dispute process themselves

-• Individuals seeking real-time visibility into their credit repair progress through a dedicated portal and specialist
+• Individuals seeking real-time visibility into their credit repair progress through a dedicated portal and staff context

 • People looking to rebuild credit while simultaneously applying for secured credit products